String attractors and bi-infinite words: Finite string attractors

 Conversely, let $\mathbb X$ be a shift space with a finite string attractor and let $x \in \XX$.
 By Theorem~\ref{T:finite string attractors}, $x$ is quasi-Sturmian or eventually periodic.
-If $x$ is quasi-Sturmian, there is a point in $\mathbb X$ with infinite span by Theorem~\ref{T:QS possible spans}, which contradicts the existence of a finite string attractor of $\XX$.
+If $x$ is quasi-Sturmian, there is a point in $\mathbb X$ with infinite span by Proposition~\ref{P:finite SA for QS}, which contradicts the existence of a finite string attractor of $\XX$.
 Therefore, $x$ is eventually periodic.
 Furthermore, $x$ is also uniformly recurrent.
-Indeed, if $\llbracket \gamma, \gamma+k \rrbracket$ is a string attractor of $\XX$, and in particular of every $S^j(x)$, then for all $n \geq 1$, every length-$n$ factor of $x$ appears in every length-$n + k$ factor of $x$.
-By Remark~\ref{R:uniformly recurrent and aperiodic imply periodic}, $x$ is then purely periodic, and this shows that $\XX$ only contains purely periodic words.
-As a shift space containing only purely periodic words is finite~\cite[Theorem 3.8]{Jeandel}, this in turn implies that $\XX$ is a finite union of periodic shift spaces. \end{proof}
+Indeed, if $\llbracket \gamma, \gamma+k \rrbracket$ is a string attractor of $\XX$, and in particular of every $S^j(x)$, then for all $n \geq 1$, every length-$n$ factor of $x$ occurs in every length-$(2n + k)$ factor of $x$.
+By Remark~\ref{R:uniformly recurrent and aperiodic imply periodic}, $x$ is then purely periodic, and as this is true for any $x \in \XX$, this shows that $\XX$ only contains purely periodic words. \end{proof}